rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 {{< /highlight >}}

-As an alternative to a virtual machine, a dedicated computer (e.g. laptop, desktop, Intel NUC) running Ubuntu 20.04 LTS can be used.
+As an alternative to a virtual machine, a dedicated computer (e.g. laptop, desktop, Intel NUC) running Ubuntu 20.04 LTS or 22.04 LTS can be used.
 The `local-setup.sh` scripts are written and tested on this operating system and will install and set up all needed software for you.

 ### A host server